 - You are cheap – Nothing wrong with that.
 Own it.
 A bottle of Lambrusco rarely costs more than $15.

 About the Appellations and Their Wine

 The first thing to know about Lambrusco is that it is a grape family and it is a grouping of appellations.
 There are five appellations — all clustered together in Emilia-Romagna with the city of Modena in the center — and for the most part, their specialty is a specific variety of the Lambrusco grape that has adapted and evolved to the respective region’s terrain.
-The five appellations are:
+The five most notable appellations are:

 - Lambrusco di Sobrara DOC – The lightest and most fragrant of Lambrusco wines.